 Under Section 24 of the Local Government Act 1988 the Council have power to provide the companies with financial assistance for the purposes of acquisition, maintenance or management of any property which is intended to be privately let as housing accommodation.
 Such assistance (and any such assistance which is given gratuitously) requires the consent of the Secretary of State unless any such assistance satisfies the conditions set out in The General Consents under Section 25 of the Local Government Act 2010 issued by the Secretary of State (as updated).
 Any assistance given without such consent, or which does not meet the conditions set out in the General Consents, would be void.
-The General Consents allow the giving of assistance or a gratuitous benefit consisting of the disposal of a dwelling house or hostel whose value in aggregate in any financial year does not exceed a sum ascertained by multiplying £3.00 by the population of the area but any reliance upon such general consents may amount to breach of EU State Aid rules.
+The General Consents allow the giving of assistance other than the disposal of an interest in land or property or the giving of assistance or a gratuitous benefit consisting of the disposal of a dwelling house or hostel whose value in aggregate in any financial year does not exceed a sum ascertained by multiplying £3.00 by the population of the area but any reliance upon such general consents may amount to breach of EU State Aid rules.